R10 (New York City Subway car): Description

 The R10 was the last B-Division car to have seats that had thick strand woven cloths covering the entire seat.

 History

 Pre-introduction

 In 1947, following an accident in 1946, R7A car 1575 was rebuilt from its original appearance by ACF and became the prototype for the R10.
 The car was designed to test new interior and cosmetic features.
-After it was rebuilt, 1575 re-entered service on June 30, 1947; however, while it cosmetically resembled an R10, mechanically and electrically, it was still an R7A and could only operate with other pre-war IND Arnines.
+After it was rebuilt, 1575 re-entered service on June 30, 1947; however, while it cosmetically resembled an R10, mechanically and electrically, it was still an R7A and could only operate with other pre-war IND R1–9 fleet cars.